IntroSDE/introsde/lab03/README.md

 * XPATH is one of the ways for reading a XML document tree
 * XPath is a *query language* that uses *path expressions* to navigate the XML a query information inside them.
 * To learn XPATH by doing, open this [online evaluator][4] and try on it each of the examples listed below.
-* Copy the content of *books.xml* (in the Example folder) and paste it in the “Xml Field”
+* Copy the content of *books.xml* (in the Example folder) and paste it in the ���Xml Field���
 * Let's start with this example to get the node *publisher* from the first *book*

       ```
       /bookstore/book[1]/publisher
       ```